 Businesses already suffer significant costs from the effects of climate change, including rising health care costs, more stress on the energy grid, rising insurance premiums and disruptions of transportation infrastructure.
 National scientific polling commissioned by the American Sustainable Business Council shows that one in five small business owners say they have already been negatively affected by climate change.

-We call upon state policymakers to heed the business and economic case to end all new fossil fuel infrastructure development, as Portland, Oregon’s city officials have pledged to do, and help lead the way to a clean energy economy.
+We call upon state policymakers to heed the business and economic case to end all new fossil fuel infrastructure development, as Portland, Oregon’s city officials have done and Seattle, Washington’s city officials have pledged to do, and help lead the way to a clean energy economy.

 As job creators and investors, we stand ready to work with you to unleash the power that comes from the private and public sectors working hand in hand to build a more sustainable economy and society.